wu-software-lab/PedalogicalDocs/docs/postgres_pgadmin_docker.md

+---
+title: "Step 3: Set Up PostgreSQL + pgAdmin in Docker"
+format: gfm
+---

 # Step 3: Set Up PostgreSQL + pgAdmin in Docker

-This step sets up a PostgreSQL database and pgAdmin in Docker, specifically configured for Pedalogical development.
+This step sets up a PostgreSQL database and pgAdmin using Docker, specifically configured for Pedalogical development.

----
+> 📁 All Docker-related config and volume paths will now reference the `docker/` directory inside the project repository.

 ## Create a Docker Network